 Conspiracy Theories Are Driven by People, Not Facts

 You can’t really argue with people who believe in conspiracy theories, because their beliefs aren’t rational.
-Instead, they are often fear- or paranoia-based beliefs that, when confronted with contrarian factual evidence, will dismiss both the evidence and the messenger who brings it.2 That’s because conspiracy theories are driven by the people who believe and spread them and their own psychological makeup — not on the factual support or logical reasoning of the theory itself.
+Instead, they are often fear- or paranoia-based beliefs that, when confronted with contrarian factual evidence, will dismiss both the evidence and the messenger who brings it. ((“Fake news” they’ll say, as though that is a rational, mature, and cohesive argument in reply.))
+That’s because conspiracy theories are driven by the people who believe and spread them and their own psychological makeup — not on the factual support or logical reasoning of the theory itself.

 Conspiracy theories aren’t going away, for as long as there are people who have a need to believe in them, they will continue to expand and thrive.
 The Internet and social media sites such as Facebook have only made such theories even easier to spread.
 Save your breath arguing with people who believe in them, as no amount of facts will dissuade them from their false belief.